SafeExamBrowser/seb-server/docs/monitoring.rst

     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/monitoring/runningExams.png

 To navigate to this list click on the "Running Exams" menu within the "Monitoring" category.
 And you will see the list with the name of the exam, the type and start- and end-time of the exam.
-If the exam you looking for is not on the list, please check the start-time filter and make sure that it is set before the start-time of the exam.
+If the exam you are looking for is not on the list, please check the start-time filter and make sure that it is set before the start-time of the exam.
 If not, use the filter to set the date before the exams start-date and use the lens-symbol on the right to apply the new filter.
 If the exam you are looking for is still not on the list, please contact a exam administrator of your institution to get help and check if you are correctly assigned to the exam as an exam supporter.